biboking/School_District_Analysis/README.md

 ## Summary:

-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

-1. The replacement of the scores to NaN for the ninth grade of Thomas High School(THS) led to a decrease in the passing student number.
+1. The replacement of the scores to NaN for the ninth grade of Thomas High School(THS) led to a decrease in the district passing student number.
-2. While the total student number did not change, the percentage for math, reading and overall passing rate decreased for both Thomas High School and the overall school district.
+2. While the total student number did not change, the percentage for math, reading and overall passing rate decreased for overall school district.
-3. Thomas High School would no longer be among within the Top 5 School in acdemic performance if the 9th grade's scores were taken away.
-But they would still be in the top 5 if we only calculate their students' performances from grade 10 to 12.
+3. Thomas High School would would still be in the top 5 if we only calculate their students' performances from grade 10 to 12.
+However, they will no longer be among within the Top 5 School in acdemic performance if the 9th grade's scores were taken away, based on the overall district summary with its overall passing rate at around 65%.
-4. The replacement affected the results of "scores by school spending", "scores by school size" and "scores by school types" based on our analysis above.
-The influence level depended on if we included 9th grade students number of Thomas High School in the total students count.
+4. The replacement has small affects to the results of "scores by school spending", "scores by school size" and "scores by school types" based on our analysis above.
+Because THS's students' number is not too much, compared to the whole district student number.
+However, it will influences the data in the catergories that THS belongs to, such as the "scores by school spending" at $631 to $645 range, and the charter type performance in "scores by school type".
 5. The replacement had very little impact on "Scores by Grade" because it only changed the 9th grade's scores of Thomas High School, but nothing else changed in this dataframe.